Structured Multi-Track Accompaniment Arrangement via Style Prior Modelling: Method

-The encoder module of our prior model is a standard Transformer encoder.
-It is attended by the decoder layers via cross-attention to retain the global phrase structure.
-During training, the encoder takes the mixture's code sequence $z_{1:T}^\mathrm{mix}$ as global context.
-The mixture and individual track functions are derived from the same multi-track piece and the entire prior model is self-supervised.
-Let $p_\theta$ be the distribution of function coding fitted by our prior model $\theta$, our training objective is the mean of negative log-likelihood of prediction on the next-step code grouping:
+The encoder module (left of Figure \ref{prior_model}) of our prior model is a standard Transformer encoder, which takes \textit{piano reduction}~$\mathbf{c}_{1:T}$ as global context.
+It is connected to the decoder module via cross-attention and maintains the global phrase structure.
+During training, both $\mathbf{c}_{1:T}$ and $s_{1:8T}^{1:K}$ are derived from the same multi-track piece and the entire model is self-supervised.
+Let $p_\mathrm{\theta}$ be the distribution of \emph{orchestral function} codes fitted by our prior model $\mathrm{\theta}$, the training objective is the mean of negative log-likelihood of next-step code prediction: